 oops), press F4 – Insurance Status, and then select charges to view the Changing Insurance Information screen.

 You can select charges by the number listed next to them in the history.
 Or, you can press F3 or F4 to enter a Claim ID or visit date.

 oops program will display the date, patient name, procedure, diagnosis, servicing and billing provider initials, amount charged, and amount due for each charge you selected.

 Press Tab to enter the field you wish to change.
-In the Insurance field, use an asterisk (*) to see a list of plans on the account and then jump to a list of all plans on your system (if needed).
+In the Insurance field, use an asterisk (*) to see a list of the patient’s active and expired plans.
+Optionally, you can jump to a list of all plans on your system.

-Note: Changing the status of a charge does not update any claim you have already batched or submitted.
-You must rebatch or print an updated claim by pressing F3 – Batch HCFA or F2 – Print TOS HCFA on the main screen in
+Remember to Generate a New Claim Afterwards: Changing the responsible part or copay on this screen does not update any claim you have already batched or submitted.
+You must generate an updated claim by pressing F2 – Generate Claim on the main screen in

 Function Key Reference for the Insurance Status Screen